chrisguest75/shell_examples/61_curl/README.md

 # README

-Demonstrate some common examples with `curl`
+Demonstrate some common examples with `curl` using a container

 - [README](#readme)
   - [Cheatsheet](#cheatsheet)